 Your health is too poor to qualify.

 Don’t speculate that a certain medical condition will prevent you from qualifying for a life insurance plan.
-Many providers are open to taking on a certain percentage of high-risk special cases, and others actually specialize in policyholders who are afflicted with serious medical ailments that might complicate their ability to secure coverage elsewhere.
-Some policies don’t even require a medical exam, though these are often more expensive than traditional plans.
+Many providers are open to taking on a certain percentage of high-risk special cases, and some actually specialize in policyholders who are afflicted with serious medical ailments that might complicate their ability to secure coverage elsewhere.
+Some policies don’t even require a medical exam.

 An employer-based policy is all you need.

-Just because your employer provides a life insurance policy doesn’t mean that said plan offers enough coverage to meet you and your family’s needs.
+Just because your employer provides a life insurance policy doesn’t mean that plan offers enough coverage to meet you and your family’s needs.
 In many cases, this contribution is minimal, serving only as a baseline on which the policyholder can build.
 Moreover, you might be at risk of losing this employer-based policy entirely if you were to leave the company for any reason.
-Despite the shakiness of this coverage, it is often enough to trigger a perfunctory response from the consumer that they already have life insurance and don’t need any more; this usually is not an accurate assessment of their coverage.

 Did we just debunk any of the life insurance myths you believed?
 Sound off in the comments section and let us know.